objectos/objectos.petclinic/README.md

 The last command will generate the IntelliJ required files.

-Open the project by selecting the root of the cloned repository.
+Open the project by selecting the root of the cloned repository and then:

-Navigate to a Java file from the project, e.g. `main/module-info.java`.
+1. navigate to a Java file from the project, e.g. `main/module-info.java`
-IntelliJ will ask you to setup a JDK for the project.
+1. IntelliJ will ask you to setup a JDK for the project
-Select a JDK 21 or later.
+1. select a JDK 21 or later.

 ### VS Code